naravindakshan/ChemKit/README.md

-ChemKit is a place for online tools that make learning chemistry an easy process.
-The focus is on particular concepts in general chemsitry those are difficult for students to visualize.
-The tools are aimed at 1st and 2 nd year university students.
+ChemKit is a set of online tools that make learning chemistry an easy process.
+The focus is on particular concepts in general chemsitry that are difficult for students to visualize.
+The tools are aimed at 1st and 2nd year university students.